-Camber is how much the ski ‘arcs’ in the middle when set on a flat surface.
+Camber is how much the ski ‘arcs upwards’ in the middle when laid on a flat surface.
 The more camber a ski has, the more it tends to perform well on groomers/hard snow.
 Camber essentially dictates how much "energy" a ski has when turned on edge.
 Skis with more camber tend to feel and act much "quicker" than skis with not as much camber.

-The more “rocker” a ski has, the more the float in the powder, the ‘looser’ (i.e. easier to smear around when flat-footed) feel and less grip on groomers you will have (because more of the edge is suspended off the snow).
-A ski with rocker/early-rise tends to be more forgiving but you’ll trade off some of that eye-watering grip & rip you get with a full camber ski.
+The more “rocker” a ski has, the more they will float in powder.
+They will also feel ‘looser’ (i.e. easier to smear around when flat-footed) and have less grip on groomers (because more of the edge is suspended off the snow).
+A ski with rocker/early-rise tends to be more forgiving but you’ll trade off some of that snappy turning – "grip & rip" feeling you get with a full camber ski.

 Sidecut is a skier’s term for how quickly a ski will turn.
 The lower the number, the “zippier” the ski will be.
 The higher the number, the more stable it will be when making larger, arcing turns.

 <13m - Slalom style - super tight turns.
 You’ll be turning all day long with this.

 14-16 - Great for carving and on-piste, even when mixed with a little rocker/early-rise.

 17-19 - Usually no longer considered a ‘carving’ ski.
 Can still perform on groomers but generally seen in skis designed for a wide range of conditions (trees, bowls, groomers powder etc).